 The average walking speed for a reasonably fit person is 4 kilometers per hour.
 At higher elevations, it is highly recommended that you walk slowly to help with acclimatization.

 Participants in good physical condition should be able to complete this trek.
 If you are not physically active, we advise starting an exercise regimen two months before the trek that includes at least an hour of walking at an incline, running, or biking four to five times a week.
-Incorporating hiking into your workouts is ideal.
-It is advised to speak with a doctor before making travel arrangements if you have any health conditions that could affect your ability to complete the trek.

 After making the deposit, one of our staff will email you for further information.
 We will require a copy of your passport photo page and your arrival/departure flight details.
 We will also provide you with additional trip information.

 Travel insurance is mandatory for our hiking itineraries.
 We require your policy have medical evacuation coverage for the maximum elevation of your itinerary.
 Insurance may also cover additional costs in the event of a flight delay or cancellation caused by bad weather, medical costs, theft, loss, and damage to your items while traveling.
-Travel insurance can be obtained online by one of several travel insurance companies.
-Please note that insurance obtained from an airline at the time of booking your flight may not cover medical evacuation coverage.

 You can find the necessary items to pack for the trek here on the Equipment section.
 Gear and equipment can be bought or rented upon your arrival in Kathmandu.
 If you plan on buying or renting gear in Kathmandu, please allow extra time.